yoctoalex/f5-isc-lab/README.rst

 .. figure:: _figures/first_instance_ip.png

 Notice that in the example here our app only has only one endpoint with the EAP instance deployed to US East N. Virginia (of course your regions will probably be different).
-But.... theBuyTime auction is intended to serve a global audience, so here are some of the considerations for our scenarios:
+But.... the BuyTime auction is intended to serve a global audience, so here are some things to consider:

 * AWS CloudFront is effectively distributing **some** content of our site to our target audiences -- it's mostly the **static** stuff like images.
 * However, if you have just one app instance, this means that for some customers all of the **dynamic** interactions with the database calls, for eample, are still hapenning on that on that app instance far... far.. away, which is not ideal.